eneiand/eneiand.github.io/_posts/2014-09-17-javascript-good-parts.md

         * an inner function does not get access to the outer this
           * var that = _this_;
           * every function gets its own _this_
+          * same rules as to _this_ binding applies to the inner function
       * Constructor form (new FunctionValue(arguments))
         * a new object ({}) is created and assigned to _this_
         * if no explicit return value, then _this_ will be returned